-The Vanguard FTSE All-World ex-US ETF (VEU, $45.99) is a bargain-priced fund that plugs you into more than 3,000 stocks from nearly 50 countries across the globe.
-The primary focus is developed markets (countries with more established economies and stock markets, but typically lower growth) in areas such as western Europe and the Pacific, though a little less than a quarter of the fund is invested in emerging-market countries in regions such as Latin America and southeast Asia.
+The Vanguard FTSE All-World ex-US ETF (VEU, $62.19) is a bargain-priced fund that plugs you into more than 3,500 stocks from nearly 50 countries across the globe.
+The primary focus is developed markets (countries with more established economies and stock markets, but typically lower growth) in areas such as western Europe and the Pacific, though a little more than a quarter of the fund is invested in emerging-market countries in regions such as Latin America and southeast Asia.

-Right now, Japan (16.9%) makes up the largest country weight, followed by the United Kingdom (11.0%) and China (8.6%).
-But VEU's investments span countries large and small, including even a little exposure to the likes of Peru, Kuwait and the Philippines.
+Right now, Japan (16.5%) makes up the largest country weight, followed by China (11.1%) and the U.K. (9.3%).
+But VEU's investments span countries large and small, including even a little exposure to the likes of Poland, Colombia and the Philippines.

-Also noteworthy is that this is a predominantly large-cap fund holding the likes of food titan Nestle (NSRGY) and pharma multinational Roche Holdings (RHHBY).
-Many developed-market blue chips yield significantly more than their American counterparts; hence, the VEU is a much better yielder than VOO.
+Also noteworthy is that this is a predominantly large-cap fund holding the likes of chipmaker Taiwan Semiconductor (TSM) and Swiss food titan Nestle (NSRGY).
+Many developed-market blue chips yield significantly more than their American counterparts; hence, VEU typically delivers more income than VOO.